As a PhD student, you have important ethical responsibilities towards your discipline, your research subjects and the University.

 Human Ethics Committee

-Certain research and teaching activities require prior HEC approval in order to protect both the interests of potential subjects and those of the researcher or teacher.
+Certain research and teaching activities require prior HEC approval in order to ensure that human research proceeds ethically and in accordance with the Human Ethics Policy.

 Do you need ethics approval for your research?

-If your research involves human subjects or human tissue or affects people’s privacy, rights and freedoms, it is subject to Human Ethics Committee Guidelines.
+If your research involves human participants, their data, or tissue, it is subject to the Human Ethics Policy.

-- read the HEC Guidelines carefully and ensure that you are familiar with basic ethical issues, principles and practices
+- read the HEC Guidelines carefully and ensure that you are familiar with the ethical issues, principles and practices that relate to research

 Read the Human Ethics Policy and download templates for applications on the HEC site.